 - Percent of Teachers with 0-4 Years Experience shows the percent of classroom teachers with up to 4 years of experience.
 Source: EMIS.

 - Percent of Teachers with 4-10 Years Experience shows the percent of classroom teachers with more than 4 but less than 10 years of experience.
 Source: EMIS.

 - Percent of Teachers with 10+ Years of Experience shows the percent of classroom teachers with at least 10 years of experience.
 Source: EMIS.

 - K-12 Regular Education Pupil Teacher Ratio is the number of pupils receiving regular education (non-special, non-career tech instructions) divided by the number of FTE classroom teachers referenced in number 15 above.
-Due to some technical issues surrounding the EMIS redesign, the Department of Education was not able to update the calculation of this measure in FY09 and FY10 and as a result no official ODE FY09 or FY10 pupil teacher ratios were released.
-For the purposes of this report however, we have shown the FY08 data as proxy for FY10.
+Due to some technical issues surrounding the EMIS redesign, the Department of Education was not able to update the calculation of this measure in FY09, FY10 and FY11 and as a result no official ODE pupil teacher ratio for these years was released.
+For the purposes of this report however, we have shown the FY08 data as proxy for FY11.
 Source: EMIS.

 - FTE Number of Administrators shows the FTE number of administrators including the following positions with their respective position codes: